 The Derbyshire Recovery Partnership offers support to friends, family and carers of people with a drug or alcohol related issue.

-There are several charities and organisations in Derbyshire offering recovery support for people who may be coming to the end of their time in treatment but want to get involved in recovery-based community activities.
+There are several charities and organisations in Derbyshire offering support for people who are in recovery from substance misuse and want to get involved in recovery based community activities to support their recovery.

 This includes recovery communities.
 These are grass roots, community based support programmes for people with drugs and alcohol related issues.